dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 Follow the setup and play instructions (Box 1).
 The rest of the document provides guidance on each step.

+![A screenshot of a computer program Description automatically generated](media/227ebdb582ee4f1bf23a4a5c53efe041.png)

 ## Types of Use

 The model can be used in two modes: